RxJS-CN/RxJS-Ultimate-CN/subject.md

 // current value 3
 ```
 ### Business case
-This is quite similar to `ReplaySubject`
+This is quite similar to `ReplaySubject`.
+There is a difference though, we can utilize a default / start value that we can show initially if it takes some time before the first values starts to arrive.
+We can inspect the latest emitted value and of course listen to everything that has been emitted.
+So think of `ReplaySubject` as more *long term memory* and `BehaviourSubject` as short term memory with default behaviour.